-In 2009, WA Chief Scientist Lyn Beazley had a vision that every primary school in Western Australia has a set of Magnifying Microscopes.
+In 2009, WA Chief Scientist Lyn Beazley had a vision that every primary school in Western Australia should have a set of Magnifying Microscopes.

 The Magnifying Microscope is a small hand-held unit that allows a child to easily move it around to view items indoors or out.
 An Activity Booklet has been produced by the Water Corporation, in conjunction with STAWA, so that teachers are able to integrate the use of the Magnifying Microscopes with their existing curriculum.